biowdl/sequence-classification/docs/index.md

 title: Home
 ---

-This pipeline uses centrifuge for rapid, accurate and sensitive classification and labeling of reads in either fasta or fastq files.
+This workflow uses centrifuge for rapid, accurate and sensitive classification and labeling of reads in either fasta or fastq files.
 It will also provide a quantification of species in those fasta or fastq files.

-This pipeline is part of [BioWDL](https://biowdl.github.io/) developed by the SASC team at [Leiden University Medical Center](https://www.lumc.nl/).
+This workflow is part of [BioWDL](https://biowdl.github.io/) developed by the SASC team at [Leiden University Medical Center](https://www.lumc.nl/).